Hiking Trail Recommendations

 With so many miles of hiking trails to choose from, it can be hard to decide where to begin!
 To help you out, we’ve put together recommendations for a variety of hikes to suit all tastes.

 Desolation Wilderness, located west of Lake Tahoe in El Dorado County, may be considered small for a wilderness area at nearly 64,000 acres, but it compensates with dramatic scenery ranging from starkly beautiful granite to cerulean blue alpine lakes.
 Visitor permits are required year-round for both overnight and day hikes.
 Its many glacially formed lakes and streams make it one of the most scenic stretches of the Pacific Crest Trail and Tahoe Rim Trail.

 Tahoe Rim Trail

-Come hike, bike, and horseback ride on the spectacular Tahoe Rim Trail as it follows the ridges and mountain tops that circle Lake Tahoe.
+Come hike, bike, and horseback ride on the spectacular Tahoe Rim Trail (TRT) as it follows the ridges and mountaintops that circle Lake Tahoe.
 Winding for 150 miles through national forest, wilderness, and state park lands, the trail crosses thick conifer forests and wildflower-filled meadows, meanders alongside aspen-bordered creeks, and skirts the shores of crystalline lakes.
-Along the route, dense woods part to reveal tantalizing glimpses of sparkling water framed between the branches of ancient firs.
-Limitless vistas sweep around the horizon from atop high granite peaks.
 The TRT was built to accommodate hikers, mountain bikers, and equestrians, and to showcase breathtaking views of Lake Tahoe, California’s High Sierra, and the Great Basin of western Nevada.

 Dave Moore Nature Area